Quantum Generative Modeling of Single-Cell transcriptomes: Capturing Gene-Gene and Cell-Cell Interactions: Methods

-The resulting composite state $\ket{\psi_2}$ lives in a Hilbert space of dimensions $2^{n+n'}$ and serves as the foundation for modeling inter-state interactions (e.g., between different cell types) by applying subsequent entangling gates across the $n$ and $n'$ qubit registers, similar to the coupling defined in Eq. \ref{eq2:grn_entangle}\cite{nielsen}.
-Crucially, we kept the measurements for the two different cell state registers separated, allowing for independent analysis.
+The resulting composite state $\ket{\psi_2}$ lives in a Hilbert space of dimensions $2^{n+n'}$ and serves as the foundation for modeling inter-state interactions (e.g., between different cell types) by applying subsequent entangling gates across the $n$ and $n'$ qubit registers, similar to the coupling defined in Eq. \ref{eq2:grn_entangle} \cite{nielsen}.
+Under the assumption that there is no interaction between two cell types (a baseline model), we keep the measurements for the two different cell state registers separated, allowing for independent analysis.